Shitara, Aichi

 Shitara (設楽町, Shitara-chō) is a town located in Kitashitara District, Aichi Prefecture, Japan.
-As of 1 October 2019, the town had an estimated population of 4,531 in 2,133 households, and a population density of 16.5 persons per km².
+As of 1 October 2019, the town had an estimated population of 4,531 in 2,133 households, and a population density of 16.5 persons per km^{2}.
 The total area of the town was 273.94 sqkm.

 Geography

 Shitara is located in the extreme northeast corner of Aichi Prefecture.
-Much of the town’s area is covered by mountains and forest, and portions of the town are within the borders of the Tenryū-Okumikawa Quasi-National Park.
+Much of the town's area is covered by mountains and forest, and portions of the town are within the borders of the Tenryū-Okumikawa Quasi-National Park.